MUSEUMS – HONG KONG ISLAND*

 The Government of the Hong Kong Special Administrative Region attached great importance to facilitating public understanding of the history of Hong Kong's War of Resistance against Japanese Aggression, especially the contributions of the Hong Kong and Kowloon Independent Brigade of the East River Column.
 Therefore, the number of galleries introducing the history of the War of Resistance has been increased from two to four in the revamped museum.
 QR codes have also been added in one of the galleries which were linked to the websites of 31 museums or memorial halls in Mainland with the theme of the War of Resistance, with a view to guiding visitors to read and deepen their understanding of the history of the War of Resistance in the Mainland of China, as well as relevant venues.
 It is hoped that through visits to the museum, members of the public can learn and remember the tough days of Chinese people during war time, pay tribute to the compatriots who bravely fought and died for the country and draw on their spiritual strength of patriotism so as to understand the inseparable ties between the past of Hong Kong and the modern history of China, and that their sense of belonging to our country and national pride could be strengthened.

-The new permanent exhibition in the Redoubt of the museum, "The Story of Hong Kong Coastal Defence", consists of eleven galleries.
+The permanent exhibition in the Redoubt of the museum, "The Story of Hong Kong Coastal Defence", consists of eleven galleries.
 The exhibition themes include the introduction of military presence under successive dynasties, military arrangements, port facilities, history of the War of Resistance against Japanese Aggression, the volunteers, stories of multi-ethnic soldiers who served in Hong Kong as well as the Chinese People's Liberation Army Hong Kong Garrison.

 The "Japanese Invasion of Hong Kong" gallery offers an account of Hong Kong's preparations for war before the Battle of Hong Kong in 1941, the course of the battle, and the experience of the prisoners of war.
 The museum has produced immersive videos of the Battle of Hong Kong and anti-Japanese guerrillas' resistance behind enemy lines, enabling visitors to feel the then intense situation.
 Moreover, the "Narrative of the War of Resistance" gallery displays much information including precious interview clips of anti-Japanese guerrillas, historical photos and videos.
 One of the interactive programmes, "In Search of Anti-Japanese War Relics", presents information on memorials and relics of the War of Resistance in Hong Kong and appreciates the heroic deeds of the anti-Japanese guerrillas and Hong Kong citizens who defended their homeland during the Japanese occupation.
 The "Port Facilities" gallery makes use of multimedia to showcase some hospital and receiving ships that were at anchor in Victoria Harbour for a long period, and various famous naval ships that called at Hong Kong.
 The "Multi-Ethnic Soldiers" gallery introduces an era when the Hong Kong garrison embraced a diversity of people: British, Chinese, Indian and Nepalese, etc. Drawing on a collection of military artefacts, along with archival records and personal tales, the gallery tells the story of a multifarious garrison.